Vilnoiuandrei/imovies/README.md

 ## iMovie

-Search your favorite movies .You can like the movie by loging in via email or with the google provider
+Search your favorite movies .You can like the movie by loging in via email or with the google provider and then see them in the saved movies page